fiction0/Social-Network-and-phonebook/README.md

 # Social-Network-and-phonebook
-This is the code of social network which is programmed in asp.
-This is only for educational purpose and strictly a copyright.
-Anyone copying will be
+I lost the code for this project.
+I am trying to find it.
+As I did this as a college project for a competition.
+I will upload it when I find it.
+Hope it will be soon.